Enhancing the Quantum Linear Systems Algorithm using Richardson Extrapolation: Eigenvalue inversion

 which takes values in $[0, 1]$ due to our assumptions on $C$, $t$ and $n_l$.

 There are multiple ways to implement inverse and arcsine: \cite{Cao} discuss how to combine Newton's method to compute the inverse and a bisection search to calculate the arcsine, and show that the run time and number of required additional qubits scale as $polylog(1/\epsilon)$, where $\epsilon > 0$ denotes the resulting $L_{\infty}$-approximation error.
-Although this is efficient asymptotically, the constant overhead of this method is large. \cite{Hner2018OptimizingQC} show how to use piecewise polynomial approximation for arbitrary functions and provide an empirical study of the performance.
+Although this is efficient asymptotically, the constant overhead of this method is large.
+The authors of \cite{Hner2018OptimizingQC} show how to use piecewise polynomial approximation for arbitrary functions and provide an empirical study of the performance.
 They introduce an algorithm that iteratively constructs intervals and corresponding polynomials such that the resulting piecewise polynomial approximation satisfies a given $L_{\infty}$-approximation error target.
-However, they do not provide a theory on the performance, i.e., they do not analyze the dependency of the approximation error with respect to the number of approximation intervals and degree of the polynomials.
+However, they do not provide a theory on the performance, i.e., they do not analyze the dependence of the approximation error or the number of approximation intervals and degree of the polynomials.

 In the following, we analyze a piecewise polynomial approximation scheme similar to \cite{Hner2018OptimizingQC} and provide a rigorous performance theory to approximate $\arcsin(C/x)$ for $x \in [a, N_l-1]$, where $a\in\mathbb{Z}$ will be specified later, and for $x\in[1,a]$ we apply the identity.
 Note that by construction the algorithm introduced in \cite{Hner2018OptimizingQC} will be at least as efficient as ours, i.e., our analysis implies a rigorous performance bound for this approach as well.
 Thus, in practice, the approach introduced in \cite{Hner2018OptimizingQC}, equipped with our theory, is likely the best choice.